dawson-b23/bacterial-evolution-ga/README.md

 A genetic algorithm simulation studying trade-offs between bacterial growth rates and lag phases under fluctuating resource conditions.
 Inspired by Lenski's long-term evolution experiment.

+Created for a class at the University of Idaho

+My partners for this project: Matthew Kinahan, Mohammad Abbaspour

 ## 📌 Overview

 This project implements: